 I married young and had my first child when I was 18 years old.
 I thought that adulthood would bring with it a chance to recreate what had been missing from my own childhood, which was held captive by OCD.
 Part of me thought that I could “start over” and live a life free of this condition.
 I learned that this was not the case.
 OCD would actually follow me and reach new and unimaginable levels.

 Suddenly I had tiny human beings that depended on me for survival.
 They needed me.
 Their very existence depended upon me.
 In all areas of life, I learned, responsibilities can become magnified by OCD.
 I had an exaggerated sense of responsibility for them.
-That may seem like a good thing—but let me explain.

 Like many parents, I wanted to create a “safe” home and environment for my children.
 With OCD, this meant that nothing could be left in a reachable position, to prevent anyone from getting hurt, items breaking, and as always, to prevent choking hazards.
 Anything and everything was poisonous to me.
 It didn’t matter if it was—OCD told me that it could be.
 I envisioned my kids playing outside and eating all of the potentially poisonous plants, thinking that it would be my fault when something terrible happened, feeling sure that something would happen just because it could.
 I wondered if anyone else thought this way, and I kept searching for answers.